Handling 30 Most Common Sales Objections and Their Rebuttals

 How to handle this objection?

-You need to understand their scope of work and if you have a solution that can do then what they’re doing in-house.
+You need to understand their scope of work and if you have a solution that can do better then what they’re doing in-house.

 If yes, you can start asking questions to determine how much time it takes them to complete the task and how many resources need to be involved.